GET TO KNOW THE FIVE-STEP REVENUE MODEL

 With the deadline approaching, now’s the time to get ahead.
 We’re here to help you navigate these changes and ensure you’re fully prepared.

-The FRED 82 changes are coming, and while 1 January 2026 might seem far off, now’s the time to start planning.
+The FRED 82 changes are HERE.
+Now’s the time to start planning your next steps.
 Here’s what to keep in mind:

 – Revenue recognition and lease accounting are the key areas to watch.